-2. have explored the literary, artistic and historical background of the works studied, and have assessed and critically analysed the complex links between Paris as a real city and its representation by writers and artists;
+8.2 Explore the literary, artistic and historical background of different works, and assess and critically analyse the complex links between Paris as a real city and its representation by writers and artists;

-3. have developed their analytical skills relating to close reading and evaluation of literary texts;
+8.3 Demonstrate their analytical skills relating to close reading and evaluation of French literary texts;